Kmanolakis/Constellations-Dataset-and-VLM-CNN-Evaluation-and-Comparison/README.md

-# Constellations Dataset and VLM-CNN Evaluation and Comparison
+# Signal Constellations Dataset and VLM-CNN Evaluation and Comparison

 A comprehensive Machine Learning project that involves creating a custom dataset, training two Convolutional Neural Networks (CNNs) from scratch, and fine-tuning a Vision-Language Model (VLM).